 - 1. Select File, New Cloud VM to open the Create Cloud Virtual Machine wizard. - 2.
 From the Destination drop-down list, select Oracle Cloud Infrastructure.

-In the Account drop-down list, select your Oracle Cloud Infrastructure account.
-You can set up Oracle Cloud Infrastructure accounts by using the Cloud Profile Manager.
+In the Account drop-down list, select the cloud profile for your Oracle Cloud Infrastructure account.

 The list after the Account field shows the profile settings for your cloud account.

 In the Images list, select from the custom images available on Oracle Cloud Infrastructure.